 17. Samish The Samish Indian Nation is located near Anacortes.
 The tribe operates a resort along the bay with cabins and RV spots.
-One of the newest Washington State ferries is named after the Samish Tribe. www.samishtribe.nsn.us
+One of the newest Washington State ferries is named after the Samish Tribe. samishtribe.nsn.us

 18. Sauk-Suiattle The Sauk-Suiattle Indian Tribe is located near Darrington and has approximately 200 members on its 34 acre reservation.
-After being re-recognized in 1973, the tribe has grown steadily, acquired land, developed new infrastructure, and continues investing in local business. www.sauk-suiattle.com
+After being re-recognized in 1973, the tribe has grown steadily, acquired land, developed new infrastructure, and continues investing in local business. sauk-suiattle.com

-19. Shoalwater Bay The Shoalwater Bay Indian Tribe is a major employer in the area operating a gaming facility, motel, restaurant and retail services. www.shoalwaterbay-nsn.gov www.spokanetribe.com
+19. Shoalwater Bay The Shoalwater Bay Indian Tribe is a major employer in the Tokeland area, operating a gaming facility, motel, restaurant and retail services.
+The Tribe's tsunami evacuation tower is the first of its type in North America. shoalwaterbay-nsn.gov

 20. Skokomish The Skokomish Indian Tribe is located on a nearly 5,000 acre reservation on Hood Canal at the delta of the Skokomish River.
 The tribe operates a gaming facility, motel and retail outlets.
 Skokomish and its partners have developed a wastewater treatment plant to help improve Hood Canal water quality.
-The tribe is also leading an effort to restore the Skokomish Delta. www.skokomish.org
+The tribe is also leading an effort to restore the Skokomish Delta. skokomish.org

 21. Snoqualmie The Snoqualmie Indian Tribe has approximately 650 members and is located in the Snoqualmie Valley.
-In addition to funding tribal government programs, revenue from the tribe's casino supports organizations with charitable donations totaling more than \$4 million in donations since 2010. www.snoqualmietribe.us
+In addition to funding tribal government programs, revenue from the tribe's casino supports organizations with charitable donations totaling more than \$4 million in donations since 2010. snoqualmietribe.us spokanetribe.com

 23. Squaxin Island The Squaxin Island Tribe is located at the south end of Puget Sound.
-The tribe has approximately 930 members and their reservation includes Squaxin Island and six acres of land at Kamilche.
-The tribe operates a casino, hotel and retail services. www.squaxinisland.org
+The tribe has over 1,000 members and their reservation includes Squaxin Island and six acres of land at Kamilche.
+The tribe operates a casino, golf course, hotel, retail services, and Salish Roots Farm. squaxinisland.org

 24. Stillaguamish The Stillaguamish Tribe of Indians has over 230 members in Snohomish County.
 The tribe invests significant resources in maintaining natural resources, including management of a fish hatchery that restores chinook and coho salmon runs, and the tribe's Marine Stewardship and Shellfish Program.
-Tribal enterprises include a casino, hotel and retail services. www.stillaguamish.com
+Tribal enterprises include a casino, hotel and retail services. stillaguamish.com

 25. Suquamish The Suquamish Tribe is located on the Port Madison Indian Reservation in North Kitsap County.
-The tribe's economic development agency, Port Madison Enterprises, is the second-largest private sector employer in Kitsap County with over 750 employees. www.suquamish.nsn.us
+The tribe's economic development agency, Port Madison Enterprises, is the second-largest private sector employer in Kitsap County with over 750 employees. suquamish.nsn.us